Adrian Price-Whelan, Kelle Cruz, Stephanie T. Douglas

 care about, so we want to skip it.
 We can get around this problem by

-keyword to the ascii.read()
+specifying the header_start keyword to the ascii.read() function.

 This keyword argument specifies the index of the row in the text file